This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Not safely.
 The DEM file, suitability triggers, and advanced-technology area rules can all change whether the next field path is still narrow enough to trust.

-Estimate before the DEM file pull
+Estimate after the DEM file pull